 Mascots and Menorahs

-Join us in the UH parking lot for a Chanukah candle lighting with the UH clergy and Fredbird® and Louie, mascots for the St. Louis Cardinals and the St. Louis Blues!
+Join us in the Kaplansky Center for a Chanukah candle lighting with the UH clergy and Fredbird® and Louie, mascots for the St. Louis Cardinals and the St. Louis Blues!

 Join us for our annual musical Chanukah Shabbat celebration.
 We will begin the service with the Chanukah candle lighting.
-This Shabbat we will also bless the newest students to our religous school program.
-The service will be followed by a sufganiyot oneg.
+The service will be followed by a sufganiyot oneg and a Chanukah concert with Nefesh Mountain.

 Chanukah Blessing Sound Files